hyperledger-archives/caliper/doc/Architecture.md

   }
 }
 ```
-* **blockchain** - defines the type of backend's blockchain system and the configuration file for the adaptor to prepare the test environment and interact with the backend's blockchain system.
+* **blockchain** - defines the type of backend blockchain system and the configuration file for the adaptor to prepare the test environment and interact with the backend blockchain system.
 * **test** - defines the number of simulated clients to run the tests concurrently, as well as multiple test rounds, in each test round:
   * **cmd** : command for test
   * **txNumbAndTps** : defines a array of sub-rounds with different transaction numbers or transaction generating speed.
 For example, [5000,400] means totally 5000 transactions will be generated and invoked with a speed of 400 transactions per second.
 In above example, actually six (not three) test rounds are defined.